leviathanbadger/cc-web-components/PROJECT-PLAN.md

         Attach event listeners for pointer down/move (Lit allows standard DOM listeners in templates or manual in connectedCallback).

-      - Either way, inside those event handlers, we might call our Rust functions.
-For instance, on pointermove, we calculate deltaX and call `process_drag(deltaX)` from WASM to get a new value, then update this.value.
-Or, we can keep the logic in JS for now (e.g. increment value by some sensitivity * deltaX).
-The Rust integration can be incremental—maybe initially, Rust just provides a function to clamp or format values, and later more complex things.
+      - Pointer handlers update the value.
+For example, on pointermove we calculate deltaX and adjust the value based on a sensitivity factor.
+The logic can evolve over time as needed.

         - Use CSS to style the component.
 Define static styles in Lit or import a CSS module via Vite.